 Hiwa K, The Bell Project, 2007–15 (still).
 Two-channel HD and SD video installation, sound, color; 35:25 min and 25:29 min. © Hiwa K. Courtesy the artist; KOW, Berlin; and Prometeogallery di Ida Pisani, Milan/Lucca

-Join us for an in-gallery talk with independent curator Aneta Szyłak, a collaborator of artist Hiwa K since 2005, on the occasion of the exhibition “Hiwa K: Blind as the Mother Tongue.”
+Join us for an in-gallery talk with Marcia Tucker Senior Research Fellow Maggie Mustard on the occasion of the exhibition “Hiwa K: Blind as the Mother Tongue.”
 Drawing on vernacular forms and collaborative and performative actions, the Iraqi-Kurdish artist makes work inspired by political events, chance encounters, oral histories, and his own experiences, including fleeing Iraq on foot in the late 1990s.
-Szyłak’s talk will address the processes of observation and reflection in Hiwa K’s work, discussing how the open-ended and exploratory nature of his practice embraces uncertainty, dislocation, and the hybrid.
+Mustard’s talk will address the processes of observation and reflection in Hiwa K’s work, discussing how the open-ended and exploratory nature of his practice embraces uncertainty, dislocation, and the hybrid.

 Hiwa K has shown in numerous group exhibitions, including documenta 14 (2017), the 56th Venice Biennale (2015), La Triennale, Paris (2012), and Manifesta 7, Bolzano (2008).
 Recent solo exhibitions include S.M.A.K.
-Museum of Contemporary Art, Ghent, and Kunstverein Hannover (2018); KW Institute for Contemporary Art, Berlin (2017); De Appel, Amsterdam (2017); Kunsthalle C, Stockholm (2015); and the Serpentine Gallery, London (2010).
-His ongoing performance project Chicago Boys While We Were Singing They Were Dreaming has been hosted by institutions such as Alternativa Festival, Gdansk; CASCO in Utrecht; the Serpentine Gallery in London; MACRO/Rome; MuHKA, Antwerp; and MUSAC, León.
+Museum of Contemporary Art, Ghent (2018); Kunstverein Hannover (2018); KW Institute for Contemporary Art, Berlin (2017); De Appel, Amsterdam (2017); Kunsthalle C, Stockholm (2015); and Serpentine Gallery, London (2010).
+His ongoing performance project Chicago Boys While We Were Singing They Were Dreaming has been hosted by institutions such as Alternativa Festival, Gdansk; CASCO, Utrecht; Serpentine Gallery, London; MACRO, Rome; MuHKA, Antwerp; and MUSAC, León, Spain.

 Gallery talks are free with paid Museum admission, but attendance is limited.
 Gallery admission must be purchased in order to reserve a spot.
 Members can reserve here.
 Students and seniors, please RSVP by email for discounted admission.